srilakshmikanthanp/clipbirdesk/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Clipbird Software is a versatile tool designed to synchronize the clipboard across various devices within your local network.
-It supports multiple operating systems, ensuring seamless compatibility.
-This cross-platform software enables the effortless sharing of clipboard content, allowing users to easily copy and paste text, images, and other data between devices.
-With Clipbird, you can conveniently access and transfer clipboard information across different platforms, enhancing productivity and streamlining workflow in a connected environment.
+Clipbird Software Helps you to sync your clipboard data between devices connected to a local network.
+It is a cross-platform software that works on various platforms.
+It is free and open-source software that is licensed under the MIT License.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>